Unstoppable (Sia song)

 "Unstoppable" is a song by Australian singer-songwriter Sia, taken from her seventh studio album This Is Acting (2016).
 The song was written by Sia and Christopher Braide, and produced by Jesse Shatkin.
 It was released as the album's final promotional single on 21 January 2016.
 In July 2016, a new version of the song was made for Gillette's 2016 Olympic ad campaign, "Pretty Isn't Perfect", which features a verse from American rapper Pusha T.

-In 2022, the song was released to radio as an official single in the United States after gaining popularity through commercials and video-sharing app TikTok.
+In October 2022, the song was released to radio as an official single in the United States after gaining popularity through commercials and video-sharing app TikTok.
 "Unstoppable" reached one billion streams on Spotify at the end of 2023, becoming the third Sia song to achieve this.

-At the APRA Music Awards of 2024 and 2025, the song won Most Performed Australian Work Overseas.
+At the APRA Music Awards of 2024, 2025 and 2026, the song won Most Performed Australian Work Overseas.

 Composition

 "Unstoppable" is the fifth track on Sia's 2016 album This Is Acting.
 It has been called a "stomping, empowering jam" and "swollen self-esteem anthem of her", with lyrics like, "I'm unstoppable, I'm a Porsche with no brakes / I'm invincible, I win every single game / I'm so powerful I don't need batteries to play / I'm so confident yeah I'm unstoppable today."

+The song is composed in the key of F minor with the verse using the chord progression Fm-D-A-Cm.
+The pre-chorus uses the chord progression D-E-Cm-D while the chorus uses a slightly changed progression from the one used in the verse with the chords Fm-D-A-Cm-Fdim-Fm.

 Release and commercial use

 Sia debuted "Unstoppable" as a promotional single on 20 January 2016, days before the album's 29 January release date.
 The song marked the sixth used to promote the album prior to its release.
 Major League Baseball used the song to promote the 2016 postseason as well as highlights.

 In 2019, the song was used in the commercial for the Lancôme Idôle fragrance, which starred Zendaya.

 In 2022, "Unstoppable" was featured in a commercial for the Samsung Galaxy S22 Ultra.